-Whether your company is already registered with China’s Food and Drug Administration (CFDA) or not, it’s a good idea to stay current with the latest foreign medical device translation requirements.
+Whether you have already registered your company with China’s Food and Drug Administration (CFDA) or not, it’s a good idea to stay current with the latest foreign China’s medical device translation requirements.
 No one wants to hit a road bump when it comes to having all of the proper documentation translation ready to go when doing business in one of the biggest healthcare arenas on the planet.
 This is why the need to know exactly what to translate to Mandarin is a must when entering the Chinese medical device marketplace.

 Coming Changes for Foreign Medical Device Registrants in China